jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

 Controls in tabs
 ----------------

-**Note, that if Figures are averaged, they are first averaged during loading, and then – during processing to create lineouts / square matrix are corrected as described below.
-Therefore all parameters here related to single (if possibly averaged) Figure!**
+**Note, that if images are averaged, they are first averaged during loading, and then – during processing to create lineouts / square matrix are corrected as described below.
+Therefore all parameters here related to single (if possibly averaged) image!**

 These are controls in the tabbed area.